thermitex/RTOS-Integration-Project/README.md

 chassis.wheel_spd_fdb[i] = moto_chassis[i].filter_rate;
 ```

-- I also disable the gimbal task transmition in order to focus on the chassis test.
+- I also disable the gimbal task inter-thread communication in order to focus on the chassis test.
 I disable it in `gimbal_task.c`, line 252-255.
 Remember to uncomment it before working on gimbal.

 ```c
 /*